 Sometimes the simplest things in life are the most rewarding.
 Who would have thought a person could get such total enjoyment from making a bow?
-Seriously…I promise you will be absolutely delighted if you whip up one of these beauties!
-If you follow this easy tutorial, when you are finished, you will have a lovely and full bow that will definitely take your wreath to the next level.
+I promise you will be absolutely delighted if you whip up one of these beauties.
+By following this easy tutorial, you will end up with a lovely and full bow that will definitely take your wreath to the next level.

 *This post contains affiliate links.
 Click HERE for my full disclosure statement.